-INSIDE: Everything you need to know about a trampoline sleepover for kids
+INSIDE: Everything you need to know about things you need for a trampoline sleepover for kids

 CAN you sleep on a trampoline?